Here is a list of common terms and definitions related to the practice of Chaos Engineering.

 Using Chaos Engineering in a CI/CD pipeline or other scheduled, automated fashion.

-A Gremlin attack that generates high load for one or more CPU resources.
-CPU attacks can help answer questions such as:
+A Gremlin experiment that generates high load for one or more CPU resources.
+CPU experiments can help answer questions such as:

 - How is the user experience impacted when CPU resources are exhausted?